 If you’re scratching your head about the direction of Value-Based Health Care (VBHC) in Medicare, you’re not alone.
 The current mix includes a swirl of separate initiatives, some new and others recently re-labled.
 As CMS pushes toward VBHC, providers may feel confused and frustrated as concepts emerge that will affect multiple programs.
-Within […]
+Within the last […]

 Where’s the Value for Physicians in VBHC?
 Four Strategies for ACOs and Other APMs

 When we talk about “value” in Value-Based Health Care (VBHC), we’re referring to the high-quality/lower-cost services that buyers want from health care providers.
 Who are the buyers?
 Health plans, Medicare and other governmental purchasers, plus employers (for the most part, the term is notably not interpreted to include patients).
-What do buyers want? […]
+What do buyers want?
+“Truth in […]

 Why Patients Should Ask Questions—and Physicians Should Listen

 For health care providers and payers, Value-Based Health Care (VBHC) is a hot topic, with most all payers pressing a shift toward financial risk contracts and ACOs based on quality and cost performance.
 But if you ask consumers about the trend, chances are you’ll get a blank stare.
 Why?
-They’re not really part […]
+They’re not really part of the […]

 Tipping Point Test for ACOs: Consent to Financial Risk

 Last week the conversation about financial risk for providers in ACOs took on a decidedly different and more contentious tone.
-After months of CMS reports of ACO growth and success, while retreating on MIPS quality reporting requirements as concessions to “provider burden,” CMS signaled that they were finished waiting for providers to accept […]
+After months of CMS reports of ACO growth and success, while retreating on MIPS quality reporting requirements as concessions to “provider burden,” CMS signaled that they were finished waiting for providers to accept financial risk […]

 “Just the Facts, Ma’am”

 Communication, according to Webster’s: “exchange of information” You and I talk all the time.
 We are constantly “communicating.”
 Communication is a huge idea that encompasses and displays our views of the world.
 But communication is more than just the sum of the words used to communicate; the words are contextual.
-Raymond Carver wrote […]
+Raymond Carver wrote with simple, […]

 ACOs and Specialty Physicians: How Episodes of Care Create a Win-Win Cost and Quality Strategy

 Specialty care is a thorny cost and political issue for ACOs and physicians alike.
 No ACO can provide good or comprehensive patient care without specialists.
 But if ACOs are to produce savings, they will almost certainly need to address how, when and at what cost those specialists will be used.
-The degree of […]
+The degree of concern about […]